Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

 - Identify potential health issues in animals and report these to staff.

-- Assist with intakes of new rehabilitation patients from the public, including imputing information into a database.
+- Assist with intakes of new rehabilitation patients from the public, including inputting information into a database.

-- Assist with handling and enrichment for the education and foster animals.
+- Assist with the handling and enrichment of the education and foster animals.

-- Plus, any additional chores needed to maintain animals and facilities
+- Any additional chores needed to maintain animals and facilities